 FoxReplace for Firefox

 FoxReplace is just like Search and Replace but for Firefox.
 Once installed, restart your Firefox browser and you are good to go.
-To start using FoxReplace, just press the F8 key and you will be presented with a small toolbar at the bottom of the window.
+To start using FoxReplace, just press Ctrl + Shift + F9, and you will be presented with a small toolbar on the left of the browser.
 Select the text you want to modify, specify the words to find and replace and hit the button “Replace.”
 That’s all there is to do.

-Apart from the regular find and replace functionality, you can also automate the work by preconfiguring FoxReplace from its menu.
+Apart from the regular find-and-replace functionality, you can also automate the work by preconfiguring FoxReplace from its menu.
 Of course, this is an advanced functionality and is pretty helpful for savvy users such as bloggers.
-Though this plugin lacks the support for regular expressions for now, FoxReplace supports over fifteen languages which is useful too.
+Though this plugin lacks the support for regular expressions for now, FoxReplace supports over 15 languages, which is also useful.